 Here's how you become an Apprentice:

-- Join us for an orientation.
-We will organize an orientation day for you to meet our instructors and go for a short sail so we can see where you're at and confirm a suitable Apprenticeship schedule for 2016.
+Join us for an orientation.
+We will organize an orientation day for you to meet our instructors and go for a short sail so we can see where you're at and confirm a suitable Apprenticeship schedule.